elastic/kibana/x-pack/plugins/fleet/README.md

 These are some additional recommendations to the steps detailed in the [Kibana Developer Guide](https://docs.elastic.dev/kibana-dev-docs/getting-started/setup-dev-env).

 1. Create a `config/kibana.dev.yml` file by copying the existing `config/kibana.yml` file.
-2. It can be useful to set a base path for Kibana.
+2. It is recommended to explicitly set a base path for Kibana (refer to [Considerations for basepath](https://www.elastic.co/guide/en/kibana/current/development-basepath.html) for details).
 To do this, add the following to your `kibana.dev.yml`:
   ```yml
   server.basePath: /<yourPath>
   ```